Cooking on a Budget

 4. Use a slow cooker

-Slow cookers are great at maximizing flavour and getting the best out of cheaper cuts of meat.
+Slow cookers are great at maximising flavour and getting the best out of cheaper cuts of meat.
 Prep at breakfast time and come home to a delicious meal.

 5. Substitute ingredients